Siddarth-M/NYCTaxi/VisualizationNotebooks/readme.md

 Visualization used in the presentation are in the

-Visualization done post-presentation are in the heat map folder.
+Visualization done post-presentation are in the heat map visualization folder.